TeknooSoftware/states-life-cycle/README.md

 License
 -------
-States is licensed under the MIT and GPL3+ Licenses - see the licenses folder for details
+States Life Cycle is licensed under the MIT License - see the licenses folder for details

 Contribute :)
 -------------